groupoasys/Comparison_non_linear_solvers/README.md

   and **36 constraints**.

   A multistart approach with **1000 runs** is run for the different solvers as explained in previous section.
-A summary of the results obtained can be see in the following table.
+A summary of the results obtained can be seen in the following table.
 If further information is necessary, we suggest the reader to download the summary
   [here](./M2SVM_Optimal_Weights/results_m2svm_optimal_weights/summary_results.csv) or to have a look at the results of the different runs in [this folder](./M2SVM_Optimal_Weights/results_m2svm_optimal_weights).

   | problem  | neos | ampl | solver | #variables | #constraints | sense | mean obj. val. | max obj. val.| min obj. val. | mean comp. time | max comp. time | min comp. time |